Keyboard shortcuts

 Alternative keywords

 My rationale for using verbs instead of nouns for keywords is that they are less likely to conflict with user variable names.
+On the other hand, it’s difficult to have a wide range of verbs with similar semantic or just a verb for too many things.
+Using one or the other would be more coherent.

 • Verb keywords: